Who's Minding the Store?: Cast

 French actor Christopher Lambert appeared in an uncredited role in this movie.

 Production

 Who's Minding the Store? was filmed from March 25 to May 22, 1963.

 The scene in which Fritz Feld feeds Lewis a delicacy of fried ants actually contained genuine fried ants, a fact that Lewis was unaware of until after the scene was over.

+In 2022, Jill St. John told Vanity Fair:

 Reception

 On Rotten Tomatoes, the film holds a 40% rating based on 5 reviews, with an average rating of 4.80/10.

 Home media

 The film was released on DVD and Blu-ray Disc on March 27, 2012.